 - There is always a manipulative pattern in emotional blackmail that you could gauge and act accordingly.

 Related reading: What are the signs that you are in an abusive relationship?

 3. Stop holding the other responsible for your emotional state

 So you have had a pathetic day at work and all you want to do is come back home and cuddle with your partner.
 But they have made plans with friends and have gone out.
 Now, you have not exactly told your partner what you were expecting or feeling, yet assumed that they will magically read your state of mind and will be super-sympathetic to fix your mood.

 4. Stop displaying jealousy as an act of love

-When your partner talks to, smiles at, touches lightly or even sneezes at any opposite sex and you lash out to them to control the behaviour, it doesn’t show the intensity of your love.
+When your partner talks to, smiles at, touches lightly or even sneezes at any person of the opposite sex and you lash out at them to control their behaviour, it doesn’t show the intensity of your love.
 It just makes you a crazy person who doesn’t have enough trust in the relationship and likes to invite unnecessary fights to manipulate the other-half.

 Related reading: How jealousy killed the love which no conspiracy or distance could